Nesnisem/Nes-hub/content/pages/nhiki's-inventions.md

         title: vCard Menu Maker
         tagline: This is the tagline
         subtitle: >-
-          ired of the same old menus in the Shortcuts app?
+          Tired of the same old menus in the Shortcuts app?
 Say hello to vCard Menu Maker, here to help!
         text: |
           Follow the tutorial to build your first Netlify Create site.